molily/molily.de/_posts/2017-12-21-robust-javascript.md

 But what are the downsides?

 - Although TypeScript is a superset of ECMAScript, learning TypeScript thoroughly takes a lot of effort.
 Especially for people who have not worked with statically typed languages before, the type system is fundamentally new and hard to grasp.
 - Turning JavaScript into a type-safe language is not easy.
 The TypeScript compiler knowns the semantics of all ECMAScript operators and built-in types.
 In addition, there are [type definitions for browser APIs and libraries](http://definitelytyped.org/).
-Since the code still runs in untyped JavaScript land, the type definitions do not always match the reality.
+Since the code still runs in loosely-typed JavaScript land, the type definitions do not always match the reality.
 - TypeScript may give a false sense of safety.
-TypeScript aims for type safety on *compile time* given all relevant type definitions are available and correct.
+TypeScript aims for type safety on *compile time* given that all code has correct type definitions.
 After the translation to JavaScript, all type information is discarded.
-Dynamic code and untyped code can still create errors during *runtime*.
+Dynamic code can still create errors during *runtime*.
 So runtime checks are still necessary and valuable.
 - Like other compile-to-JavaScript languages, writing TypeScript requires setting up the compiler.
 To enjoy all benefits, you need to use a specific editor and [linter](https://github.com/palantir/tslint).

 In conclusion, TypeScript is a valuable tool to make JavaScript programming more robust.